Soviet Lenses. Names and Optical Design

 Granit (Гранит) It is a zoom lens Granit-11.
 This is one of the few Soviet zooms.
 Other lenses with the same name are not met.
 DM (ДМ) This family of small-format projection lenses.
 Have Triplet design and issued on the Azov optical-mechanical plant.
 The representative is DM-3.

 Zh (Ж) Yes, there are lenses that are marked with only one letter and a numeric code (Ж-54 for example).
-They have planar-like design.
-This projection lenses.
+They have a planar-like design.
+This is projection lenses.

 ZM (ЗМ) "ZM" - an abbreviation of "mirror-meniscus".
 The name speaks for itself.
 Under this name were produced several mirror telephoto lenses.